 This teaching resource is designed to teach children about the Bethnal Green underground shelter disaster of 1943.
 The lessons have been designed by a professional school teacher (at one of the schools who lost children in the disaster).
-They are planned to provide learning intentions, teaching material and activities for children between 8 and 12 years old but can be adapted for use at any level.
+They are planned to provide learning intentions, teaching material and activities for children between 8 and 12 years old but many of the activities and source materials can be adapted for use at any level.

 The lesson pack begins by providing children with some context of World War II, within which the disaster happened.
 It then take the children on a journey of understanding about the Blitz and how people survived during the bombing campaign in London.
 It then looks more specifically at what happened on the night of 3 March 1943 and its consequences for the people and the community of Bethnal Green.
 Finally it leads children into thinking about how the disaster is being remembered today.
 We provide a range of resources, activities and worksheets that are linked to each lesson.
 We provide documents, images, maps and oral history clips for children to work on.
 We provide PowerPoint presentations, audio and images that can be used to deliver the lesson and suggest challenges that encompass a wide range of areas including art, design, critical thinking and drama.
 The lesson plans are designed to meet the demands of the National Curriculum local history element.

-The teaching pack consists of the following elements, and all are free for educational use from the download page (click 'next' below):
+The teaching pack consists of the following elements, and all are free for educational use:

 1. Teaching pack notes and lesson plans: this booklet gives an introduction to the resources, summary lesson plans and more detailed guidance notes for each lesson.